UKCA marking: conformity assessment and documentation

 Mandatory third-party conformity assessment for the UKCA marking

-Where mandatory third-party conformity assessment was required for CE marked products, it’s also required for UKCA marked products.
+Where mandatory third-party conformity assessment was required for CE-marked products, it is also required for UKCA-marked products.

-Whilst the current position is that after 11pm on 31 December 2024 all products must be UKCA marked, which requires conformity assessment by a UK Approved body, the government intends to bring forward legislation before this date to extend recognition of goods that meet EU requirements (including CE marking), indefinitely for many products.
+While the current position is that after 11pm on 31 December 2024 all products must be UKCA marked, which requires conformity assessment by a UK Approved body, the government has laid legislation to continue recognition of goods that meet current EU requirements, including CE marking, for a range of products.

 Reducing re-certification and re-testing costs for UKCA marking